Updated: Jul 12

 It's a grave mistake if you think providing healthcare coverage equates to providing quality healthcare for all.
 Sure, everyone gets under coverage; but does it ensure that patients get the treatment they deserve?

-We have drugs being advertised on the TV which can’t be prescribed by doctors because they are too costly or not covered by the patient insurance; the same goes for treatment and medical procedures.
+We have drugs being advertised on T.V. which can't be prescribed by doctors because they are too costly or not covered by the patient's insurance; the same goes for treatment and medical procedures.

-Doctors are being encouraged with performance-based pays, but they lack the necessary resources to deliver quality service.
+Doctors are encouraged with performance-based pay, but they lack the necessary resources to deliver quality service.
 The USA spent $3.3 trillion on healthcare in 2016, but did it make any difference?

-A government study developed by the National Research Council found that Americans die at much younger ages than most other high-income countries.
-What are we spending so much money on!
+A government study developed by the National Research Council found that Americans die much younger than most high-income countries.
+On what are we spending so much money!

-So what do we need to make a universal healthcare system that benefits both doctors and patients?
+So what do we need to make a universal healthcare system that benefits doctors and patients?

 Universal healthcare means all aspects will be universal.
 But that is far removed from the truth!
 Let us explore why healthcare coverage for all doesn't equate to healthcare for all.

 The average hospital stay in the U.S. costs three times higher than 33 other OECD countries standing at $18,000.
 Not every patient can pay it out of their pockets, and even the insurance policies don't cover such expenses all the time.

 We need an open and competitive market that provides affordable healthcare for all.